-The purpose of the funding is to raise adult literacy and numeracy skills and increase opportunities for adults to engage in literacy and numeracy learning, particularly for those in low-skilled employment.
+The programme aims to raise adult literacy and numeracy skills and increase opportunities for adults to engage in literacy and numeracy learning, particularly for those in low-skilled employment.
 ILN is one of the Tertiary Education Commission (TEC)’s long-term strategic focuses.
 ILN targets stronger literacy and numeracy learning gains through a well-structured delivery with strong community links.

-The outcome of the ILN programme is to improve literacy and numeracy skills against the TEC and NZQA Learning Progressions.
+The desired outcome of the ILN programme is to improve literacy and numeracy skills against TEC and NZQA Learning Progressions.
 Our pre-employment, job placement and work support service are added benefits of the programme.
-We have been met or exceeded the contract targets of:
+We have met or exceeded the contract targets of:

 - over 80% of learners have completed the programme